 Archer from H&FJ is perhaps one of the best slab serifs for setting extended text.
 It comes in numerous weights, has an excellent italic accompaniment, and just looks damn good.
 And, of course, the heavier weights and caps work beautifully for display.

 One of my other favorite slab serifs is Erik Spiekermann’s Officina Serif, a very robust, very legible type that just doesn’t break—you could print it on toilet paper, and it would still look good (no, I haven’t tried).
 If you don’t have Officina Sans and Officina Serif in your type library (or you have a stolen version), then I strongly recommend you purchase a license—it’s a simple type that will never let you down.

 Just about every typewriter face is a Slab Serif.
 There are hundreds to choose from, from Courier to ITC American Typewriter immortalized in Milton Glaser’s I ‘Heart’ New York logo.

 The heavy-weight, no-nonsense serifs of the typewriter types are well-suited to this particular form of printing, and perform well on even the poorest quality paper.

 We’ve taken just a very brief look at the Slab Serif.
 Upon completion of this series, a more comprehensive version will be included in the free PDF.

-* To confuse things, the Slab Serif types were initially called Antique; confusing—now—because, Sans Serifs are also referred to as Antique.
-See pages 80-81 of Walter Tracy’s Letters of Credit—a view of type design.
+* To confuse things, the Slab Serif types were initially called Antique; confusing—now—because, Sans Serifs were also once referred to as Antique.
+See pages 80–81 of Walter Tracy’s Letters of Credit—a view of type design.

 **Ibid., page 27